jerryendrina/535Practice/README.md

 # Covid-19 Forecasting Application

-This application aims to package what I learned from my Python class including what I self taught myself from my readings and from watching instructional videos.
+This application aims to package what I learned from my Python class including what I taught myself from my readings and from watching instructional videos.
 This is an application that directly reads-in data from a [Covid-19 API](https://covid19api.com/ ), where current and up-to-date forecasting, a machine learning method, can be done once the API is updated and